ConnectedLib/connectedlib10/modules/youth-development/section-3-0.md

   <li>Define digital literacy and describe librarians’ role in promoting literacy development</li>
 </ul></div>

-In this section, we explore digital media use among tweens and teens to understand their patterns of behavior in the digital age.
-You will discover key findings from recent reports and surveys that summarize the media use of teens.
-We also present the research on both the positive and negative effects of a very popular form of media use: video game playing.
-To that end, we discuss the innovations in game design and platforms that may increase opportunities for learning and social interaction among teens, as well as digital literacy.
+This section explores the digital media behavior patterns of tweens and teens.
+You will also review the research on both the positive and negative effects of a very popular form of media use: video game playing, including the innovations in game design and platforms that may increase opportunities for learning and social interaction and digital literacy among teens.